Information for enquirers and applicants

 It is more important than ever to ensure you have your accommodation booked before you reach the UK.
 On arrival, you will likely need to let the border officials know where you will be staying and refusal to do so may result in your entry to the UK being refused.
 We urge that your accommodation is secured as soon as possible and close to the campus for any potential quarantine period.
 You can apply for your accommodation as soon as you receive your CAS letter, you should apply as soon as possible – you do not need to wait for your visa to be issued.

 Your learning will be online during this period, so you do not miss out on any aspects of your course.

-If you are a new UCLan student travelling from a country on the UK ‘red list’ you will need to quarantine in a special hotel at a cost of £1,750 per adult.
+If you are a new UCLan student travelling from a country on the UK ‘red list’ you will need to quarantine in a special hotel at a cost of £2285 per adult.
 However, to help support you with these costs, UCLan will provide you with a tuition fee refund of £750, in the second semester of your studies; if you pay your full year tuition fees by 17 October 2021.
-However, this support only applies to new UCLan students and we are not able to provide support for quarantine for any dependents or family members who travel to the UK with you.
+However, this support only applies to new UCLan students and we are not able to provide support for quarantine for any dependents or family members who travel to the UK with you

-If you are travelling from a country on the UK ‘amber list’ and have booked University accommodation for the academic year, we will provide appropriate self-isolation accommodation free of charge for the required 10 day period.
-You will be able to access this accommodation from 12 September 2021.
-On arrival you will be provided with a welcome pack of supplies and details of how to order food and personal supplies online.
+If you are travelling from a country on the UK ‘amber list’ and have booked University accommodation for the academic year, we will provide appropriate self-isolation accommodation free of charge for up to 10 days before the start of your contract period.
+When you receive your accommodation check in information the available dates for your arrival will be displayed.
+On arrival you will be provided with a basic food pack and details of how to order food and personal supplies online.

 Due to the evolving nature of the current situation, we are planning how courses will be delivered, but we do know this may include a blend of digital and face-to-face delivery or the use of online learning either in the UK or in your home country.
 Each course will be different, so we are working to confirm the arrangements for your course in the coming weeks and month - keep checking your email for updates.